safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 After signing the contract, we can generate the final contract compatible with Safe Accounts using the `buildSignatureBytes()` method.
 This method is also used internally in the `buildContractSignature()` method.
 You can find the implementation of the `buildSignatureBytes()` method [~here~](https://github.com/safe-global/safe-core-sdk/blob/cce519b4204b2c54ae0c3d2295ab6031332c0fe7/packages/protocol-kit/src/utils/signatures/utils.ts#L152-L189).

 Let’s examine the output of the do `buildSignatureBytes()` method.
-We can log the output of the method by doing
+We can log it:

 ```typescript
 console.log(buildSignatureBytes([signerSafeSig1_1])